The Daily Telegraph

 Rheumatoid arthritis is an inflammatory, autoimmune disorder, which affects approximately one per of the population and is more common in women of childbearing age.

-One major hallmark of the condition, is early morning stiffness, which lasts an hour or more.
+One major hallmark of the condition, is early morning stiffness, which can last for an hour or more.
 This should be a ‘red flag’ to raise your suspicion that you have an inflammatory arthritis, rather than degenerative arthritis, due to ‘wear and tear’.
 Degenerative arthritis generally gets worse towards the end of the day, movement and weight bearing.

-Inflammatory arthritis (rheumatoid arthritis is part of this disease family), is characterised by swollen and palpably inflamed joints which are tender to touch and limited in movement.
+Inflammatory arthritis (rheumatoid arthritis is part of this disease family), is characterised by swollen and palpably inflamed joints, although not always, which are tender to touch, stiff and limited in movement.

 The whole aim of treating rheumatoid disease is to get the joint inflammation under control, as quickly as possible, before joint damage and deformity occurs.
 If this can be achieved, the pain and swelling will go away, and the patient goes into a ‘drug induced’ remission.
 The doctor will tailor the drug treatment to achieve the least possible joint inflammation, and try to return the patient’s joints to the level of function that was present before disease onset.